KunpengSong/torchsample/README.md

-# High-Level Training, Data Augmentation, and Utilities for Pytorch
+# Wick - High-Level Training framework for Pytorch

-This is a highly extended port of the excellent [Torchsample](https://github.com/ncullen93/torchsample) library originally published by @ncullen93.
+This framework is based in large part on the excellent [Torchsample](https://github.com/ncullen93/torchsample) library originally published by @ncullen93.

-This package aims to provide a *batteries included* framework for training neural networks.
+Wick aims to provide a *batteries included* framework for training neural networks.
 Among other things it includes:
-- State of the art normalization, activation functions and optimizers (not available in the standard Pytorch library)
+- State of the art normalization, activation, loss functions and optimizers not available in the standard Pytorch library.
 - A high-level module for training with callbacks, constraints, metrics, conditions and regularizers.
 - Dozens of popular object classification and semantic segmentation models.
-- Comprehensive data loading, augmentation, transforms, and sampling
+- Comprehensive data loading, augmentation, transforms, and sampling capability.
-- Utility tensor and variable functions
+- Utility tensor functions
 - Useful meters
+- Basic GridSearch (exhaustive and random)

 ## ModuleTrainer
 The `ModuleTrainer` class provides a high-level training interface which abstracts